1. About.com

 (Raymond Chandler, The Big Sleep)

-• "One of the favorite American metonymic processes is the one in which a part of a longer expression is used to stand for the whole expression.
-Here are some examples for the 'part of an expression for the whole expression' metonymy in American English:
+"One of the favorite American metonymic processes is the one in which a part of a longer expression is used to stand for the whole expression.
+Here are some examples of the 'part of an expression for the whole expression' metonymy in American English:

 Danish for Danish pastry